Privacy Regulations Reference

 Data processing addendum

 As of October 5, 2020, we have incorporated a Data Processing Addendum (DPA) to our Terms of Service.
 You can find the DPA linked within clause 7 of the Uptime, Security and Privacy section.
 This addendum is in effect when the General Data Protection Regulation applies to your use of Basecamp Services to process Customer Data as defined in the DPA.
 The DPA includes the European Commission’s Standard Contractual Clauses (both controller-processor and controller-controller) to extend GDPR privacy principles, rights, and obligations everywhere personal data is processed.
 If you would like to have a signed copy of the DPA for your records, you may sign a copy online.
 We provide the same privacy rights and protection to all customers, regardless of whether they choose to execute a DPA.
+The European Commission recently proposed updates to these Standard Contractual Clauses and if officially adopted, we will update our DPA to incorporate the updated clauses within the granted transition period.

 On July 16, 2020, the Court of Justice of the European Union (CJEU) made a ruling, colloquially called “Schrems II”.
 The CJEU ruled that when you use the Standard Contractual Clauses as the basis for the transfer of personal data from the EU to the US (and a few other countries) on the basis of Standard Contractual Clauses, extra scrutiny and safeguards must be in place.
 This ruling has opened up a lot of questions, including what qualifies as those extra safeguards.
 This crowdsourced webpage lists statements made by different Data Protection Authorities to date.
 Following the Schrems II ruling, we went back over our data flows and our obligations under the Standard Contractual Clauses.
 We wanted to make sure we can live up to those obligations, and we can.
 We also researched the means of recourse we could take in the theoretical event we are served a FISA warrant (which again, has not happened to date).